Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 2. ***[GitHub](https://github.com/):*** GitHub is an online means of sharing *versioned* project materials.
 It is one of the many cloud versions of the popular [git source control system](https://git-scm.com).
 It has features to support parallel work on the code by different team members and even separate teams in a controlled, yet flexible manner.

 	1. This is where the materials for this presentation are stored: [Ally-Assist/For-BehaviorAnalystsWhoCode](https://github.com/Ally-Assist/For-BehaviorAnalystsWhoCode/tree/main/2021_09_25%20Pinpointing%20Behavior%20Statements).
+If you are reading this online, you are probably already on the GitHub site.

 	2. Note that this source code repository is a public, open source, space under the Performance Ally, LLC, account.
 All materials in this repository are licensed under the [Apache License version 2](https://github.com/Ally-Assist/For-BehaviorAnalystsWhoCode/blob/main/2021_09_25%20Pinpointing%20Behavior%20Statements/LICENSE).